Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/04_references.rst

 - *lvalue references*, denoted with ``&``
 - *rvalue references*, denoted with ``&&``

 rvalue references have different binding (reference initialization) rules and will be covered much later.
+You can assume that the term *reference* (with no further context) means *lvalue reference*.

 References can be used to modify objects that are defined elsewhere.
 Creating a reference is always very cheap because references copy memory addresses of other objects, not objects themselves.
 The actual objects can be arbitrarily large but a *pointer* (memory address) at the machine code level is always a single integer of the architecture size (8 bytes on 64-bit).